 Comparison of recommended daymark lengths

+Practical Sizing Considerations

+The 3’ method practical for most leading light designs.

+The 6’ method may be preferred to provide a larger signal to the mariner in areas of reduced visibility or other factors.

+The 1’ method may be suitable when daymarks are required to enable acquisition at the far end of very long leading lights.
+The smaller may not allow full use of the daymark without the use of binoculars..

 The maximum length of a daymark with guideline 2001 dimension is approximately 12 m.
-It is assumed that the ratio length :width=3 : 2.
-Although the ratio 3:2 is used in 2001 IALA guideline, US Coast Guard itself prefers the ration 2:1.

-When the ratio between vertical length and width is increased the length may be above 12 m.

-The German authority often uses a lighthouse as daymark.
-For long range lights the accepted vertical subtense angle at maximum viewing distance is 3' (= 0.873 mrad).
-The accepted ratio is 3:1.

-As a conclusion the 3'-rule is an easy and suitable method for calculating the daymark length, which results in moderate daymark sizes with no need for further investigation on minimum visibility.
+While providing a better signal to the mariner, larger daymarks require taller and stronger towers which will increase construction costs.

 Alternative Daymark Designs

 The shape and the colour of a leading line daymark is not restricted by the IALA Maritime Buoyage System (MBS).
-Competent authorities may chose different design according to their own experience, but rectangular and triangular shapes are recommended by MBS.
+Competent authorities may chosoe different designs according to their own experience/preference, but rectangular and triangular shapes are recommended by MBS.

 In any case, it is advised to choose the vertical length of the daymark with the tools provided in chapter 6.10.1 or 6.10.2.